-İntermodal Education Center
+Intermodal Education Center

-Conveniently accessible in downtown Pittsfield, the new Intermodal Education Center is located on the second floor of the BRTA Intermodal Transportation Center on the corner of North Street and Columbus Avenue.
+Conveniently accessible in downtown Pittsfield, the Intermodal Education Center is located on the second floor of the BRTA Intermodal Transportation Center on the corner of North Street and Columbus Avenue.
 The facility, which is used by both BCC and MCLA, includes a multimedia classroom, computer laboratory, testing center, and administrative offices.
-In addition to credit courses, BCC offers workforce development courses, skills assessments, English as a Second Language courses, and an outreach program.
+In addition to credit courses, BCC offers workforce development courses, skills assessments, credit courses, and an outreach program.
 For more information, call 413-236-2125.